 Fundamentals of Accident Prevention:

-Thus accident prevention may be defined as an integrated programmed a series of co-coordinated activities, direct to the control of unsafe acts and unsafe conditions and based on knowledge, attitude and ability for safety.
-It aims to serve industry, country and humanity.
+Thus accident prevention may be defined as an integrated programmed a series of co-coordinated activities, direct to the control of unsafe acts and unsafe conditions and based on knowledge, attitude and the ability for the safety.
+It aims to serve industry, country, and humanity.

 Five basic or fundamental steps for accident prevention (safe and efficient production) suggested by H.W Heinrich are: